scylladb/scylla-rust-driver/docs/source/queries/simple.md

 ```

 > ***Warning***\
-> Don't use simple query to receive large amounts of data.\
+> Don't use unprepared statements to receive large amounts of data.\
-> By default the query is unpaged and might cause heavy load on the cluster.\
+> By default the statement execution is unpaged and might cause heavy load on the cluster.\
-> In such cases set a page size and use [paged query](paged.md) instead.\
+> In such cases set a page size and use [paged statement](paged.md) instead.\
 >
-> When page size is set, `query` will return only the first page of results.
+> When page size is set, `Session::query` will return only the first page of results.

 > ***Warning***\
 > If the values are not empty, driver first needs to send a `PREPARE` request